Carlsbad Watershed Network (CWN)

 The CWN works collaboratively with the cities and agencies in the Carlsbad Hydrologic Unit (CHU).
 The CWN vision is dedicated to...

-vision "Protect, restore, and enhance the quality and beneficial uses of water, habitats, and other natural resources of the watersheds of the Carlsbad Hydrologic Unit and the adjacent coastal shoreline."
+"Protect, restore, and enhance the quality and beneficial uses of water, habitats, and other natural resources of the watersheds of the Carlsbad Hydrologic Unit and the adjacent coastal shoreline."The primary functions of the Carlsbad Watershed Network (CWN) is to:

 Carlsbad Hydrologic Unit

-The Carlsbad Hydrologic Unit covers 210 square miles, juridictions_small portions of Oceanside, Vista, San Marcos, Escondido, Encinitas, Solana Beach, Carlsbad and portions of unincorporated San Diego County.
+The Carlsbad Hydrologic Unit covers 210 square miles, portions of Oceanside, Vista, San Marcos, Escondido, Encinitas, Solana Beach, Carlsbad and portions of unincorporated San Diego County.
 The CHU includes seven adjacent coastal watersheds that drain to the Pacific Ocean including the Loma Alta Creek, Buena Vista Creek, Agua Hedionda Creek, Canyon del Encinas Creek, San Marcos Creek, Cottonwood Creek and Escondido Creek.

 A watershed includes all land that drains to a common point.
 Because all live downstream, we impact the watershed and its natural resources -- the soil, water, air, plants and animals.
 All water bodies in the watershed suffer some degree of impairment.
 As water quality deteriorates, the habitat for endangered and threatened species is further reduced.